 About 20 years ago my dad (John Kitakis) started Ko’olau Guitar & Ukulele Company.
 That pride of craftsmanship and aim for the finest quality have always been at the heart of Ko’olau and many serious musicians were and still are delighted by this.
-9 years ago when I left to start Hawaii Music Supply, my brother Noa took over the Ko’olau custom shop and has continued to perfect this art and take it further than ever.
-My father set forth on a new venture; To make a Ko’olau quality instrument at a more affordable price.
+12 years ago, as I left to start Hawaii Music Supply, my brother Noa took over the Ko’olau custom shop building and has continued to perfect this art.
+Dad set forth on a new venture; To make a Ko’olau quality instrument at a more affordable price.
 This has been no casual effort.
-It’s taken him many years but now he gives us the highly regarded Pono brand, our best selling line of ukuleles.
-Even though quality has become consistent, he still travels back and forth from the island of Java every few months working with the luthiers there and checking quality on every single ukulele.
-This is not some kind of loose operation.
-In fact I know their QC is second to none.
-The cost of production in Java is much less than in Hawaii, but it’s run with the same requirements as Ko’olau.
+It’s taken him many years but he now provides a truly great brand, our best selling line of ukuleles.
+Even though quality has become consistent, he still travels to the island of Java to work with the luthiers there and continue improving.

 “Keep it Pono” is local for, do it right, or show excellence in what you do.
 For Ko’olau owner John Kitakis, affordable excellence for the ukulele community has been a constant effort, maybe even a struggle.
 But I would now consider it to be an achievement, because Pono’s are now consistently excellent.
 Every instrument in the Pono lineup is of the finest value available.

 I shot this video on a visit we made to the Pono factory earlier this year.
 Super awesome guys there.
 Talented luthiers and wonderful people to spend time with.

 Take a look at the models featured below and also at our website HERE.